Specialized Use Cases

 How to identify it

-Test reinforced bottoms — do they add meaningful structure or just thin padding?
+Test reinforced bottoms.
+Do they add meaningful structure or just thin padding?
 Verify laptop false bottom protection.
 Load the bag fully and assess shoulder strap comfort (students wear these for hours).
-Check zipper quality — student bags open and close these dozens of times daily.
+Check zipper quality.
+Student bags open and close these dozens of times daily.

 When you don't need it